2026 United States House of Representatives elections in Alabama

-The 2026 United States House of Representatives elections in Alabama will be held on November 3, 2026, to elect the seven U.S. representatives from the State of Alabama, one from all seven of the state's congressional districts.
+The 2026 United States House of Representatives elections in Alabama will be held on November 3, 2026, to elect the seven U.S. representatives from the state of Alabama, one from all seven of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-The primary election will take place on May 26.
+The primary elections were held on May 19, and in races where no candidate receives over 50% in a primary, runoff elections took place on June 16.
+Special primary elections were held on August 11 in districts that were affected by the new congressional map following redistricting in May.

 This election will take place alongside races for U.S. Senate, governor, state senate, state house, and numerous other state and local offices.